Financial education (#InsureWisely)

 Insure yourself wisely: Think twice before you click!

-Finfluencers on TikTok, YouTube and Instagram can offer useful advice but also risky promises.
-This infographic gives tips to act wisely online, choose the right products and insurance, and keep your money safe.
+Finfluencers on TikTok, YouTube and Instagram can share helpful advice, but they can also make risky promises.
+This infographic offers practical tips on how to act wisely online, choose financial and insurance products with care, and protect your money.

 READ HERE